Caswell, Maine

 Caswell is a town in Aroostook County, Maine, United States.
 The population was 293 at the 2020 census.

 History

-The town was first organized on April 14, 1879, as Pleasant Ridge Plantation, and was later incorporated as Caswell on July 16, 1986.
-It has suffered a large decline in population since its peak, partly due to the closure of a saw mill that existed in town, as well as the closure of the nearby Loring Air Force Base in 1994.
+The town was first organized on April 14, 1879, as Pleasant Ridge Plantation, before being reorganized and renamed after the towns first settler R.S.
+Caswell.
+It has suffered a large decline in population since its peak, largely due to the closure of the nearby Loring Air Force Base in 1994.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.56 sqmi, of which 41.30 sqmi is land and 0.26 sqmi is water.